Discover new thawing methods and tips for shaping dough into pizzas and more.

 Yes, if you allow the dough to rise too high (bakers would say over-proofed), you can "punch" the dough down and reshape to a loaf or roll and it will rise again.
 Some people feel the texture is even better using this procedure and they do this on purpose!

 Rolls and bread will rise slowly in a cold kitchen.
 The optimal temperature for the rolls and bread to rise is 90 degrees F. There are many ways to speed up the process without sacrificing the quality of the finished product.
-1. Place the rolls or bread in an elevated place.
-Many people find the top of the refrigerator to be ideal.
-2. A heat lamp or warming drawer both work great, just make sure that the surface does not become too hot or you could partially cook your rolls before they have a chance to rise.
+1. Using the speed method included in the baking instructions on the package will speed up the process.
+2. A warming drawer works great, just make sure that the surface does not become too hot or you could partially cook your rolls before they have a chance to rise.
 We also suggest using a kitchen timer as a reminder to check the rolls.
-3. Placing your rolls in a warm car to rise does work as long as the temperature is not above 120 degrees F - Just don't forget about them!
-4. Some people put the rolls in their dishwasher after running a cycle, the warm, moist atmosphere gives the rolls a real boost.
-5. Don't place your pan of rolls or bread directly on a cold, stone countertop.
-Place a dishcloth or hotpad between the rolls and the countertop.
-6. Most importantly - look for fresh product in your grocery store, that is free from ice crystals.
+3. Don't place your pan of rolls or bread directly on a cold, stone countertop.
+Place a dishcloth or hot pad between the rolls and the countertop.
+4. Most importantly - look for fresh product in your grocery store, that is free from ice crystals.
 If the product does have ice crystals, carefully brush them off and grease the baking pan well.
 Ice crystals will melt during baking and may cause the rolls or bread to stick to the pan.